 With small classes and individualized attention, Oregon State University’s Master of Public Health - Health Systems and Policy program will provide you with well-rounded training in policy analysis and systems.

 You’ll be matched with a faculty advisor, providing the opportunity to collaborate on research and outreach projects.

 You’ll gain advanced critical thinking skills and in-depth expertise in analytic methods that are relevant for public health policy, health systems innovation and population change.

 You’ll learn to solve health care challenges in practical ways and understand health services delivery from the distinct viewpoints of those who receive, provide, finance and regulate care.

 In sum, you’ll be equipped to effect real change in people’s lives.

-If you are a current OSU undergraduate student, you can take graduate classes and apply those credits to your current undergraduate degree, then transfer them to a participating graduate program.
+If you are a current Oregon State undergraduate student, you can apply to the accelerated graduate program now.
+Start taking graduate classes and apply those credits (maximum of 22) to your current undergraduate degree, as well as the MPH in Health Systems and Policy.
 See how.